matthewray20/stonkstats/README.md

 * Stock splits are automatically put at the end of their listed 'date' since they will actualise after market close.
 * Create new assets by using Portfolio.add_new_asset
 * Add events by using Portfolio.add_asset_event
+* Merge assets or portfolios with the option to allow duplicates or not

 ## How to run